Calculation of the taxable value of residential properties

-The Tax Administration calculates a market value for your property based on data from Statistics Norway (SSB) about sold properties.
+We calculate the market value of your residential property based on information from Statistics Norway (SSB) on the sale of residential properties.
 The calculation takes into account the property’s location, size, year of construction, and type of property.

-The tax deduction card for 2026
+In the tax deduction card for 2026

-In your 2026 tax deduction card, the market value of your property is calculated using the updated model.
+In your tax deduction card for 2026, the market value of your residential property is calculated using the updated model.
+This is a calculation of what we believe your residential property will be worth at the end of the 2026 income year.

 Specific information if you